ThomasDev-de/php-mysql-translation/README.md

 More information about this on [www.php.net](https://www.php.net/manual/en/function.sprintf.php).

 ---
+### with Prefix
 The Translate.php class always loads all records from the `translation` table.
 If you want to load only certain records, it is recommended to set a `prefix` before the translation key.
+The prefix is good for loading e.g. only translations for one page (e.g. page.clients -> page.clients.headline).
 **One example of this:**
 We insert a record with prefix into the translation table.
 ```sql